nadeem-ahmed-git/Python-Projects/README.md

       ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%201%20-%20Hotel%20Bookings/monthly%20reservation%20status.png?raw=true)
       - **Project Overview**:
-        In this project, I analyzed a dataset from a hotel to understand customer behavior and trends, and to improve the hotel's business strategy.
+        In this project, I analyzed a dataset City Hotel and Resort Hotel have seen high cancellation rates.
+Each hotel is dealing with a number of issues as a result, including fewer revenues and          less than ideal hotel room use.
+Consequently, lowering cancellation rates is both hotels' primary goal in order to increase their efficiency in generating revenue, and for us to offer               thorough business advice to address this problem..
       -  **Data Collection**:
-        The dataset was obtained from Kaggle, which included information about hotel bookings, customer types, their stay duration, special requests, and more.
+        The dataset was obtained from Kaggle, which included information about hotel bookings, calcellations, average daily rate and more.
       - **Data Cleaning**:
         I preprocessed the data by handling missing values, removing duplicates, and converting data types.
 I used Pandas for these operations.
-      - **Exploratory Data Analysis**:
+      - **Descriptive and Exploratory Data Analysis**:
-        I performed an exploratory data analysis using Matplotlib and Seaborn.
-I found that the majority of customers are from Western Europe and most bookings are made in August.
+        I performed descriptive and exploratory data analysis using Matplotlib and Seaborn.
+      - **Findings**:
+        We found that for city hotels, high adr leads to higher cancellations and Longer lead time are leading to more cancellations in resort hotels.

   - [Project 2 - Amazon Products Analysis](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_portfolio/blob/main/Python%20Projects/Project%202%20-%20Amazon%20Products%20Analysis/Amazon%20Products%20Analysis.ipynb)

     ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%202%20-%20Amazon%20Products%20Analysis/top%20manufacturers.png?raw=true)

   - [Project 3 - Pharmaceutical Data Analysis](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_portfolio/blob/main/Python%20Projects/Project%203%20-%20Pharmaceutical%20Data%20Analysis/Pharmaceutical%20Data%20Analysis.ipynb)